maulik-vyas/Risk-Analytics-Dashboard/README.md

 📊 Project Overview

-Developed a Credit Risk Snapshot to analyze key risk metrics like PD, LGD, and EAD, Delinquency Rate, and Expected Loss, uncovering the key patterns to reduce the overall credit risk.
+Developed a Risk Analytics Dashboard to analyze key risk metrics like PD, LGD, and EAD, Delinquency Rate, and Expected Loss, uncovering the key patterns to reduce the overall credit risk.

 🛠️ Tools Used

-Microsoft Power BI
+* Microsoft Power BI
-DAX for calculated measures
+* DAX for calculated measures
-Power Query for data cleaning and transformation
+* Power Query for data cleaning and transformation

 🧠 Insights Discovered